bash-my-aws/bash-my-aws/docs/command-reference.md

 ### instance-portforward

-Setup a SSM portforward between a port on a remote EC2 Instance and a local port
+Setup a SSM portforward between a port on a remote EC2 Instance and a local port.

 Remote port may be given as a number, or as a keyword from the following list: